hpc/pavilion2/README.txt

 File Structure:
 --------------
-   - all source under the PAV directory
+   - all code under the PAV directory
    - PLUGINS sub-dir for new commands
-   - SCRIPTS sub-dir for non python tools
+   - SCRIPTS sub-dir for support scripts
    - MODULES sub-dir for all custom built python src
-   - SPECIAL-PKGS sub-dir for other used Python packages
+   - SPECIAL-PKGS sub-dir for non-core Python packages

 Collaboration tips:
 ------------------